openwallet-foundation-labs/tsp/docs/src/cli/usage.md

 ## Create a first identity

-The `tsp` command line tool will store its state using the Aries-Askar interface in a SQLite file in the current directory.
+The `tsp` command line tool will store its wallet encrypted using [Askar](https://github.com/openwallet-foundation/askar) in the current directory.
+See the [custom secure storage](../custom-secure-storage.md) page for documentation about how to implement custom secure storage solutions.

 <div class="warning">
 The TSP command is used as an example and 'playground' to explore TSP, and as an